redouane7653/Securify/README.md

 ![sqlStructure](https://user-images.githubusercontent.com/95662924/198917158-6660af9d-7174-4985-ac14-2a97d9580888.Jpg)

- The current functionality of the app is an exchange between two Mysql tables: Clients and Security Officers
+ The current functionality of the app is an exchange of data between two Mysql tables: Clients and Security Officers

 ## Technology